You’d certainly think the most popular allergy drugs and insomnia aids on the market would be safe, wouldn’t you?

 Is effective for insomnia, but may be a stimulant for some.
 Also, for some valerian root can have the same anti-anxiety effects of prescription drugs without all the serious side effects of psychotropic drugs.

-- Calcium and magnesium (500 mg calcium/250 mg magnesium) These minerals work together for relaxation.
+- Calcium and magnesium together (500 mg calcium/250 mg magnesium) These minerals work together for relaxation.

 - Vitamin B12 (1500 mcg daily) Vitamin B12 supports cellular function and a deficiency can cause insomnia.